 The Sexual Assault and Harassment Phone Line

 The phone line is a service for anyone who has experienced sexualized or gender based violence, or is supporting someone who has experienced violence.
-The phone line is a pilot project currently set to run until November 16, 2015.
+The phone line was a pilot project set to run until November 16, 2015.

 The phone line is more than just a service though; it is a way to talk about sexist violence on campus.
 At the core of the phone line is believing people who have experienced sexual assault.
 To spread the word about the phone line, please use the shareable images below!

 Our phone line is not currently in service, please go here for more information on survivor support.

 To get more involved, email the Vice President (Internal) at email@example.com